 When a person with a mental illness is made to feel like they are suffering because they have done something wrong, they are more likely to act out in anger at such an unfair idea.
 Then they might stop seeking help, risk their well-being even more and worsen their disorders.

-Expressions like “just snap out of it” or “if I were you…” when discussing treatment could be triggering even if the intentions behind them were good.
+Using expressions like “just snap out of it” or “if I were you…” when we discuss mental health concerns or treatment could be triggering even if the intentions behind them were good.
 But just like some words can become barriers to healing, others can speed up the process.

 Poorly worded descriptions can reduce a person’s sense of identity to their illness.
 Focusing on the distinguishing characteristics of their mental health while describing a mental health condition removes the most crucial factor from the equation; the person.

 Many people suffering from mental health problems have come to see themselves as lesser community members due to the labels that others have used on them.
 Instead of seeing themselves as unwell folks needing support and treatment resources, they see themselves as abnormal people with something wrong.